GreenLightning/advent-of-code-downloader/readme.markdown

 		Download the input from the specified year or day.
 By default the current year and day is used.

+	-config path/to/config.aocdlconfig
+		Load options from a custom configuration file (see below for details).

 	-force
 		Overwrite file if it already exists.